Copper supported by low inventory and demand prospects

 Concerns about copper availability on the LME market have narrowed the discount for cash copper against the three-month contract.

-DOLLAR: A rising U.S currency makes dollar-denominated commodities more expensive for holders of other currencies, which could subdue demand.
+A rising US currency makes dollar-denominated commodities more expensive for holders of other currencies, which could subdue demand.

-DATA: Chinese banks made 1.26 trillion yuan in new loans in December, down from 1.43 trillion yuan the previous month, while the widely watched total social financing number fell to 1.72 trillion yuan from 2.13 trillion yuan.
+Chinese banks made 1.26 trillion yuan ($195 billion) in new loans in December, down from 1.43 trillion yuan the previous month, while the widely watched total social financing number fell to 1.72 trillion yuan from 2.13 trillion yuan.

 China’s economy is forecast to grow 8.4% this year, against estimates of about 2.1% for 2020, a Reuters survey showed.

-NICKEL: Prices of the stainless steel ingredient are heading towards last week's 16-month high of $18,200 as supply worries dominate.
-It was last up 0.4% at $17,731 a tonne.
+Prices of the stainless steel ingredient are heading towards last week’s 16-month high of $18,200 as supply worries dominate.
+It was last up 0.1% at $17,680 a tonne.

 Eramet warned that its New Caledonia subsidiary SLN, the world’s fourth-largest nickel producer, was at risk of liquidation within weeks if protests continue to disrupt its operations.